Prediction intervals for economic fixed-event forecasts: Simulation results

 \section{Simulation results}

-We next conduct a simulation study in order assess the finite-sample properties of our methodology, including the models from Section \ref{sec:models} and the evaluation techniques from Section \ref{sec:eval}.
-To this end, we simulate data from the AR(1) model presented in Section \ref{sec:tsbm}, as well as corresponding (optimal) point forecasts $X_{t,h}$ and forecast errors $e_{t,h}$ for various horizons $h$.
-We then construct a sample $\{e_{t_i, h_i}\}_{i=1}^n$ of forecast errors, where $t_i$ is drawn uniformly from $\{1, 2, \ldots, T_{\text{max}}\}$, and $h_i$ is drawn uniformly from $\{1, 2, \ldots, 24\}$.
-This setup aims to mimic the heterogeneous and overlapping nature of the sample of forecast errors as described in Section \ref{sec:tsbm}.
-We set $(n, T_\text{max})$ to either $(300, 20)$ or $(600, 40)$, together with the parameters $\alpha \in \{0.5, 0.9\}$ and $\tau^2 = 0.1$ for the monthly autoregressive process.\\
+We next conduct a simulation study in order to assess the finite-sample properties of our methodology, including the models from Section \ref{sec:models} and the evaluation techniques from Section \ref{sec:eval}.
+To this end, we simulate data from the model presented in Section \ref{sec:ar1model}, as well as optimal mean forecasts $X_{t,h}$ (see Section A.4 of the online supplement) and associated forecast errors $e_{t,h}$ for various horizons $h$.
+We then construct a random sample $\{e_{t_i, h_i}\}_{i=1}^n$ of forecast errors, where $t_i$ is drawn uniformly from $\{1, 2, \ldots, T_{\text{max}}\}$, and $h_i$ is drawn uniformly from $\{0, 1, \ldots, 104\},$ corresponding to a maximal forecast horizon of two years.
+This setup aims to mimic the heterogeneous and overlapping nature of the sample of forecast errors as described in Section \ref{sec:sample}.
+We set $(n, T_\text{max})$ to either $(500, 30),$ $(1000, 30)$ or $(500, 60)$.
+Compared to the first sample type, the second type contains more observations from the same time period, whereas the third type contains the same number of observations from a longer time period.
+We further use the parameter values $\rho = 0.3, \sigma^2_\varepsilon = 0.09$ and $\sigma^2_\eta = 0.003$ that were also used in Figure \ref{fig:rmse}.
+Finally, we use a burn-in period of $30$ years in order to remove the impact of the prior parameters used to initialize the Kalman filter.